Nazca Lines & non-Inca ancient sites, Peru

 This is the desolate but frequently scenic road travellers will find themselves on, driving to another of Peru’s main attractions, the enigmatic engravings of the Nazca Lines.

-Other archeological sites in the area related to the Nazca culture
+Other Peruvian sites related to Nazca culture

 Chauchilla is 17 miles (28kms) south of Nasca town and attracts some interest as grave robbers (huaqueros) have opened up various tombs, though the bugcrew felt that certain locals might have been involved in order to create a tourist ‘attraction’,